|

 Cookie Exchange Party Favors

-Since the main "favor" of the cookie exchanges is the cookies, make it special by giving everyone a cute Christmas serving tray to load all of their cookies onto.
+Since the main "favor" of the cookie exchanges is the cookies, make it special by giving everyone a serving tray to load all of their cookies onto.
 Then you can provide colored cling wrap or tin foil so they can cover their haul and transport it safely.

 Or go to your local baking store and pick up some metal cookie cutters.
 Set up a small Christmas tree near the exit, and hang the cookie cutters on the tree with red ribbon.
 Set up a small sign near the tree instructing guests to choose one to take home.